Hero

 Pros

-• Privacy-first design with no cookies or personal data collection
+• Privacy-first — no cookies or personal data collection

-• Very lightweight tracking script that won't slow your site
+• Lightweight tracking script that won't slow your site

 • Simple to self-host with Docker Compose